moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![A diagram mapping out the steps for deploying an Appchain with the Tanssi dApp.](/images/builders/deploy/dapp/dapp-2.png)

 For Snap Appchains and Dedicated Appchains on the [Tanssi Dancebox Testnet](/builders/tanssi-network/networks/dancebox){target=\_blank}, the Tanssi team will manually complete verification.
-After verification, it typically takes about two hours for your Appchain to be ready.
-For Tanssi, the process will be fully decentralized and permissionless.
+After verification, it typically takes about ten minutes for your Snap Appchain to be ready and about two hours for a dedicated Appchain.
+For Tanssi MainNet, the process will be fully decentralized and permissionless.

 ## Prerequisites {: #prerequisites }